jzwinck/pccl/README.md

 For example usage, see the "test" directory, especially PyConfig.test.cpp and .py.

-Depends on Boost Python and the Python C API.
+Depends on Boost Python and the Python C API (packages "boost-devel" and "python-devel" if you use yum).